 The construction industry in the UK uses around 400 million tonnes of materials every year.
 However, the sector also generates approximately 100 million tonnes of waste.
 Around the world the construction industry uses about 50% of global steel production and 3 billion tonnes of raw materials to create building products.

 How much building materials are in landfill?

 While the exact number of building materials currently in landfill sites is unclear, it’s estimated that as much as 30% of all materials found on a construction site will end up in a landfill.

-Where can you take these items to recycle/dispose of them for free?
+Where can you take used building materials to recycle or dispose of them for free?

-You can donate surplus building materials as opposed to simply throwing them away.
-Alternatively, if they are in good condition, you can sell them online on sites such as GumTree.
-Finally, you can take these products to a local recycling centre to ensure they are disposed of correctly.
+You can donate surplus building materials to various charities or community projects rather than simply throwing them away.
+Alternatively, if they’re in good condition, you can sell them online on sites such as Gumtree.
+You can also take used buildings materials to your local recycling centre to ensure they’re disposed of correctly for free.

 Get a fast FREE quote for your building materials waste